 From a purely literary viewpoint, The Pilgrim’s Progress is without a doubt the greatest allegory ever written.
 Critics have called it “a hybrid of religious allegory, the early novel, the moral dialogue, the romance, the folk story, the picaresque novel, the epic, the dream-vision, and the fairy tale” (Lynn Veach Sadler, John Bunyan, Twayne Publishers, 1979).
-The world over, The Pilgrim’s Progress is the second best-selling book in history (the first is the Bible) and has been translated into over 200 languages.
+The world over, The Pilgrim’s Progress is one of the most widely read books in history and has been translated into over 200 languages.

 The publication of The Pilgrim’s Progress represented a pivotal event in the history of literature.
 The lengthy prose allegory was unique in its time, and it helped lead to the creation of an entirely new genre, the novel.
 Three formulaic elements of the novel are present in Bunyan’s masterpiece: 1) One main character (the protagonist), whose exploits are followed throughout; 2) A secondary character who assists the protagonist; and 3) A journey with a beginning, middle, and end.
 The novel is the most popular form of literature today, and all novels contain those three elements from The Pilgrim’s Progress.